rust-lang/rust/text/0000-build-systems.md

 Many organization want to employ their own strategy for maintaining and versioning code and for resolving dependencies, *in addition* to build execution.

-In this case, they may wish to entirely forgo producing a meaningful Cargo.toml for the code the write, instead having one that just forwards to a plugin (as in the example plugin above).
+In this case, the big question is: how can we arrange things such that the Rust tooling ecosystem can understand what the external build system is doing, to gather the information needed for the tools to operate.

+The possibility we'll examine here is using Cargo **purely as a conduit for information from the external build system to Rust tools** (see Alternatives for more discussion).
+That is, tools will be able to call into Cargo in a uniform way, with Cargo subsequently just forwarding those calls along to custom user code hooking into an external build system.
+In this approach, Cargo.toml will generally consist of a single entry forwarding to a plugin (as in the example plugin above).
 The description of dependencies is then written in the external build system's rule format.
-Here, Cargo acts primarily as a *workflow and tool orchestrator*, since it is not involved in either planning or executing the build.
-Let's dig into that.
+Thus, Cargo acts primarily as a *workflow and tool orchestrator*, since it is not involved in either planning or executing the build.
+Let's dig into it.

 #### Workflow and interop story